kyuupichan/aiorpcX/docs/index.rst

 The current version is |release|.

 The library API is not stable and may change radically.
+These docs are out of date and will be updated when the API settles.

 Source Code
 ===========